Police firearm use by country: Sweden

 Officers of the Swedish Police Authority usually carry firearms when on duty.
-The standard weapon issued to officers is the SIG Sauer P226.
+The standard weapon issued to officers is the SIG Sauer P226 but new gun that is under implementation is Glock45.
 The police authority report that normally police will threaten to use their weapon but do not discharge it; this happens about 200 times per year.
 In a typical year the police shoot 20 warning shots aimed at people or vehicles.
 An investigation reviewing the use of weapons by police details the firearm use from 2003 to 2014.

 Only the most serious use of violence is counted, if an incident involves both warning shots and shots for effect it is only counted in the shots for effect section.

 United Kingdom

-Police forces in the United Kingdom are managed by different bodies and thus have different standards for firearms usage.
-Police in Northern Ireland regularly carry firearms whereas the police in Great Britain do not.
+Police forces in the United Kingdom are managed by different bodies but their use of firearms is governed by the UK Home Office.
+Many police in Northern Ireland carry firearms whereas the police in Great Britain generally do not.

 England and Wales

-The police force in England and Wales do not routinely carry firearms.
+The police in England and Wales do not routinely carry firearms.
 A 2006 poll of 47,328 members of the Police Federation of England and Wales found that 82% do not want officers to be routinely armed while on duty.
 The UK Home Office reports annual statistics on the use of firearms by police forces.
 The use of firearms is recorded by the police department which publishes detailed statistics on the annual use of firearms dating back to 2003.
 One report published figures for 2003–2013; later years are published individually.
 While the Home Office monitors the use of police equipment, the Independent Police Complaints Commission monitored the fatalities of people due to police contact up to 2016.